Eric-Kosovec/DougBot/README.md

 Note: The setup function is required for a file containing extensions and is meant to register the extension classes to the bot.
 All extension classes must subclass `commands.Cog`.

 ### Resources
-The `resources` folder should mirror the source code structure.
-Therefore, resources for an extension should go within a folder with the same name as its package; e.g. music extension
+The `resources/dougbot` folder should mirror the source code structure.
+Therefore, resources for an extension should go within a folder with the same name as its package; e.g. music extension: `resources/dougbot/extensions/music`.